Westside Health Authority

-The Westside Health Authority (WHA) is an American community-based non-profit organization located in Chicago's Austin neighbourhood, located on the west side of Chicago and is a primarily an African-American community.
-The organization serves about 25,000 residents both directly and indirectly through programs for community activism, youth mentoring and leadership, re-entry for returning citizens from prison, and economic growth.
-The organization has six locations to carry out these programs and initiatives.
-WHA's mission is 'Every Block a Village,' where the community unites and contributes to the community's safety, sustainability, and progression.
+The Westside Health Authority (WHA) is an American community-based, non-profit organization located in Chicago's Austin neighborhood.
+Historically, it has served a primarily African American community.
+Currently the organization serves about 22,000 residents through programs related to employment, youth mentoring, and leadership, re-entry for individuals returning from prison, and economic growth.The organization has six locations.